 Key Work Values at Baymard

 Our entire team works remotely, but once a year, we all get together for a meetup.
-The first image is from Iceland, where one of the activities was snowmobiling on glaciers.
-Second, is oyster hunting in a Danish tidal sea, catching 240 oysters in 12 minutes.
+Past meetups have been in Iceland, Copenhagen, and Portugal — see a video from one of the meetups.

 The following work values are central to us at Baymard and hopefully gives you an idea of our culture and what working at Baymard is like:

 - Flat organization – Baymard is a small organization of just ~50 people.
 This means zero management layers between you and the final decision.
 You’ll have direct access to and impact on decision making.